honoki/wilson-cloud-respwnder/README.md

 1. Clone this repository: `git clone https://github.com/honoki/wilson-cloud-respwnder`;
 2. Run `./setup.sh yourdomain.com` to generate the required config files;
-3. Follow the steps to generate your LetsEncrypt certificate;
+3. Edit `settings.env` to include your Slack and/or Discord webhooks;
-4. Edit `settings.env` to include your Slack and/or Discord webhooks;
+4. Run `sudo docker compose up -d --build`
-5. Run `sudo docker-compose up -d`
+5. Test if things are working by browsing to `https://random-subdomain.yourdomain.com/randompage`

-6. Test if things are working by browsing to `https://random-subdomain.yourdomain.com/randompage`
+TLS certificates for `yourdomain.com` and `*.yourdomain.com` are obtained automatically from Let's Encrypt via DNS-01 challenge on first startup.
+No manual certificate management is required.

 ## Limitations

 * No support for protocols other than HTTP and DNS;
 * Due to limitations of Slack and Discord notifications, HTTP requests are truncated if the request body is larger than ~2KB or ~3KB respectively.
 Full HTTP messages can be viewed in `/logs/mitm/http.log` when that happens;
-* Nested subdomains (e.g. `test.sub.yourdomain.com`) will resolve to your server, but will not automatically have a valid certificate due to limitations of LetsEncrypt.
-This means HTTP requests will work as expected, but HTTPS requests will likely fail.
+* Nested subdomains (e.g. `test.sub.yourdomain.com`) will resolve to your server, but are not covered by the wildcard certificate (`*.yourdomain.com` only covers one level deep).
+HTTP requests will work as expected, but HTTPS requests may fail.

 ## Acknowledgments